copycd/CCd.Meshoptimizer/README.md

 * Add source files to your project's build system

 The source files are organized in such a way that you don't need to change your build-system settings, and you only need to add the files for the algorithms you use.

+## Installing from vcpkg

+The meshoptimizer port in [vcpkg](https://github.com/Microsoft/vcpkg) is kept up to date by Microsoft team members and community contributors.
+You can download and install meshoptimizer using the vcpkg dependency manager, [Getting Started](https://github.com/microsoft/vcpkg#getting-started).

 ## Pipeline